eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-admin-intro.md

 - WS Agent ⇒ Special purpose agent that must exist in one container providing Che APIs for Che server & browser clients
 - Debuggers ⇒ Processes with special ports to be exposed, which allow debugger clients to connect

-## 3. Che activates the project in the workspace
+## 3. Import Projects From Version Contro
 - Clone ⇒ Users can clone repos from remote locations
 - Mount ⇒ Source code is volume mounted to the local server host for long term storage
 - rsync ⇒ Distributed workspaces with Codenvy rsync project code from long term storage to a workspace runtime during boot

-## 4. IDE clients are informed of workpace URL and endpoint
+## 4. IDEs Connect to Workspace Endpoint
+- Use our cloud IDE or your desktop IDE
 - Sync ⇒ Users can use a che-sync docker container to unison sync workspace files to localhost

-# Che Workspace Model
+# Workspace Model
 ### 1..n Environments
 - 1..1 Recipes ⇒ defined by a “stack”
 - 1..n Machines ⇒ machines have “type”, such as Docker or SSH and an SPI